Table of Contents

 • Supported high-level language

-• This generation computer supported time sharing, real time networks, distributed operating system were used.
+• This generation of computers, supported time-sharing, real-time networks, and distributed operating systems were used.

 • Apple Macintosh